GodXuxilie/RobustSSL_Benchmark/README.md

 ## Fine-Tuning
 Here, we provide two kinds of fine-tuning methods:
-- [Vanilla](https://github.com/GodXuxilie/ACL_Benchmark/tree/main/Finetuning_Methods/Vanilla): You need to specify the hyper-parameters such as the learning rate and the batch size for each pre-trained models.
+- [Vanilla fine-tuning](https://github.com/GodXuxilie/ACL_Benchmark/tree/main/Finetuning_Methods/Vanilla): You need to specify the hyper-parameters such as the learning rate and the batch size for each pre-trained models.
 We provide all the scripts for finetuning and evalution in the file [```run_vanilla_tune.sh```](https://github.com/GodXuxilie/ACL_Benchmark/blob/main/Finetuning_Methods/Vanilla/run_vanilla_tune.sh).
 <!-- ```setup_hyperparameter(args, mode)``` of the file ```utils.py```. -->
 - [AutoLoRa (Xu et al., ArXiv'23)](https://github.com/GodXuxilie/ACL_Benchmark/tree/main/Finetuning_Methods/AutoLoRa): It is a **parameter-free and automated** robust fine-tuning framework.
 You *DO NOT* need to search for the appropriate hyper-parameters.
 We provide all the scripts for finetuning and evalution in the file [```run_autolora_tune.sh```](https://github.com/GodXuxilie/ACL_Benchmark/blob/main/Finetuning_Methods/AutoLoRa/low_resolution/run_autolora_tune.sh).